Tom Brake: Parliamentary career

 In what proved to be a close contest, Brake was elected at the 1997 general election as the Liberal Democrat MP for Carshalton and Wallington, beating Nigel Forman with a majority of 2,267, and remained MP there until he lost the seat at the 2019 general election.
 He made his maiden speech on 10 June 1997.
 Brake defeated Conservative Ken Andrew in 2001, 2005 and again in 2010 with an increased majority.
 In 2015 his majority was reduced to 1,510, narrowly ahead of Conservative Matthew Maxwell-Scott.

-After the 1997 election, party leader Paddy Ashdown placed Brake on the frontbench as a spokesman on the Environment, Transport and the Regions.
+Following the 1997 election, party leader Paddy Ashdown placed Brake on the frontbench as a spokesman on the Environment, Transport and the Regions.
 Following the 2001 General Election, then party leader Charles Kennedy appointed him a spokesman on Transport, Local Government and the Regions.
 In 2002 he became a Transport spokesman.
 He joined the Liberal Democrat frontbench team in 2003 as the lead International Development spokesman.
 After the 2005 General Election he became the Transport spokesman.
 He was relieved of this position under the new leadership of Sir Menzies Campbell in March 2006, and later that year became spokesperson for local government.
 In 2007 Brake became spokesperson for London and the Olympics.
 In 2008 he was also appointed as a Home Affairs spokesperson.

-In June 2010 Brake was named Co-Chair of the new Liberal Democrat Backbench Committee on Home Affairs, Justice and Equalities.
+In June 2010 Brake was named co-chair of the new Liberal Democrat Backbench Committee on Home Affairs, Justice and Equalities.
 Brake Co-Chaired the committee alongside Baroness Hamwee and Lord Thomas of Gresford OBE QC.